StanChart penalty a blow for Hong Kong as city looks to clean up image

-HONG KONG (Reuters) - Hong Kong’s de facto central bank moved to defend itself on Wednesday after a New York regulator penalized Standard Chartered Plc for what it described as anti-money laundering failings in its United Arabs Emirates and Hong Kong businesses.
+HONG KONG, Aug 20 (Reuters) - Hong Kong’s de facto central bank moved to defend itself on Wednesday after a New York regulator penalised Standard Chartered Plc for what it described as anti-money laundering failings in its United Arabs Emirates and Hong Kong businesses.

 Standard Chartered has agreed to pay a $300 million penalty and will suspend the processing of dollar-denominated payments for high-risk business clients at its Hong Kong unit, the New York State Department of Financial Services said.